pratik-app/pratik-app/README.md

 ### <div align="center">I'm Pratik More, a full-time full-stack Web developer 👨‍💻 </div>

-- 🌱 I’m currently learning Python, React and AWS
+ - 🔭 I’m currently working on Laravel projects and building cost friendly websites

-- ❓ Ask me about anything related to PHP stack and related technologies
+- ❓ Ask me about anything related to Full Stack Development using PHP and related technologies

 <br/>